Let's Wash Our Hands!

 About the style

 Propaganda art is a genre often used for political messaging and therefore for internal use only.
-However, the DPRK do also make posters to deliver social messages.
+However, DPRK (North Korea) do also make posters to deliver social messages.
 See the example below we found in May 2005 whilst filming ‘Crossing the Line’.
 This poster, urging the public to save electricity, was found on the stairway in the block of flats where US defector Joe Dresnok was living.

 More Details about ‘Let’s Wash Our Hands’